szczyglis-dev/py-gpt/README.md

 ## Overview

 **PyGPT** is **all-in-one** Desktop AI Assistant that provides direct interaction with OpenAI language models, including `GPT-5`, `GPT-4`, `o1`, `o3` and more, through the `OpenAI API`.
-By utilizing `LlamaIndex`, the application also supports alternative LLMs, like those available on `HuggingFace`, locally available models via `Ollama` (like `gpt-oss`, `Llama 3`,`Mistral`, `DeepSeek V3/R1` or `Bielik`), and other models like `Google Gemini`, `Anthropic Claude`, `Perplexity / Sonar`, and `xAI Grok`.
+By utilizing other SDKs and `LlamaIndex`, the application also supports alternative LLMs, like those available on `HuggingFace`, locally available models via `Ollama` (like `gpt-oss`, `Llama 3`,`Mistral`, `DeepSeek V3/R1` or `Bielik`), and other models like `Google Gemini`, `Anthropic Claude`, `Perplexity / Sonar`, and `xAI Grok`.

 This assistant offers multiple modes of operation such as chat, assistants, agents, completions, and image-related tasks like image generation and image analysis. **PyGPT** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, execute custom commands and manage file transfers.
-It also allows models to perform web searches with the `Google` and `Microsoft Bing`.
+It also allows models to perform web searches with the `DuckDuckGo`, `Google` and `Microsoft Bing`.

 For audio interactions, **PyGPT** includes speech synthesis using the `Microsoft Azure`, `Google`, `Eleven Labs` and `OpenAI` Text-To-Speech services.
 Additionally, it features speech recognition capabilities provided by `OpenAI Whisper`, `Google` and `Bing` enabling the application to understand spoken commands and transcribe audio inputs into text.
 It features context memory with save and load functionality, enabling users to resume interactions from predefined points in the conversation.
 Prompt creation and management are streamlined through an intuitive preset system.